£1,295.00 based on 2 people sharing a Twin/Double Room

 Option 4: Bike Delivery - JOG Bike Company

-We use this option when the delivery address for your bike is one that does not fit geographically into any of the routes planned for the Pedal Britain support vehicles.
+We only use this option when the delivery address for your bike is one that does not fit geographically into any of the routes planned for the Pedal Britain support vehicles and you do not want to use Option 3.
 The bikes will be packed into oversized reinforced cardboard boxes for you - saddle lowered and handle bars turned - are only adjustments made.

 We'll send you a link to provide information required for this service and your bike will be delivered within 7 days of the tour ending.